arodmail/aws-doc/cognito/README.md

 - Application - a customer-facing mobile or web application
 - User Pool - can be thought of as an authorization server
-- External IdP - an alternative, optional identity provider, for federated identities.
+- External IdP - a federated identity provider

 ![aws-congito-sequence-overview.png](img%2Faws-congito-sequence-overview.png)